 Students learn the basic tools of calculus, why they work, and how to apply them in various contexts.
-Calculus I develops the differential calculus through symbolic, graphical, and numerical approaches.
-Topics include differentiation of algebraic and transcendental functions, applications in modeling and optimization, and the Fundamental Theorem of calculus and an introduction to differential equations.
+Calculus I develops differential calculus through symbolic, graphical, and numerical approaches.
+Topics include differentiation of algebraic and transcendental functions, applications in modeling and optimization, the Fundamental Theorem of Calculus, and an introduction to differential equations.
 Prerequisite: placement level A or consent.
-Offered every fall.
+Offered every semester.